12 Steps to Financial Wellness – Step 5: Practice Mindful Spending

 Avoid temptation

 It’s hard to keep telling yourself no when temptation is constantly flashing across your screen.
 Opt out of social media accounts that get you to spend more than you should, and unsubscribe from email lists.
-Avoid browsing on brand sites that often trigger overspending and only visit when you need to make a purchase.
+Avoid browsing on sites that often trigger overspending and only visit when you need to make a purchase.
 You can do this in real life as well, being careful to avoid shops that provoke mindless spending.
 Similarly, when shopping for groceries, keep away from aisles and checkout counters that cause you to overspend and purchase more than you have on your list.

 Mindless spending can be the undoing of the most carefully-crafted budget.
 Follow these tips to learn how to spend mindfully.